-But the problem is most of the walls in my apartment have roof slopes.
+The problem with most of the walls in my apartment is they have roof slopes.
 Which is as good a reason as any to build my own furniture.
+And for my latest project, I turned the IKEA PAX into an angled wardrobe.

 I don’t need to describe how to saw angles and put the shelves together with dowels.
 I found a lot of help on the Internet and Youtube.